wangguoke/blog/The Performance Testing of JIT feature In PostgreSQL 11.md

 We could get that the performance of the PG11 is 37.1% higher than the PG10.

 ### overall summary of JIT performance:
 This JIT depends on the situation.
-In the 22 SQL cases, performance has improved and some have declined.
+In the 22 SQL cases, performance has improved, and some have declined.
-I think there is 2 issues in the JIT.
+I think there are two issues in the JIT.
 1. The default values about the parameters for JIT are not right.
 2. The query optimizer has some unreasonable design.